Get started using RPCS3 on your PC

 Game and software updates are handled the exact same way that PlayStation Network .pkg files are.
 The. pkg update file must be installed using RPCS3's built in 'Install PKG' option.
 The update will be placed in the game or software folder that corresponds to the correct region ID.
 Please note that game and software updates must be the same region in order to work.
 Cross-mixing game or software regions may create irreversible damage to the game or software.

 Typically, you want to dump your own PlayStation 3 games and software from your own console.
 We believe that this is the most efficient and safest way to migrate your disc-based games and digital games from your console to your PC.
 To do this, you will need a PlayStation 3 system with a custom firmware and various software tools that are used to rip/dump games from your system's Blu-ray drive or internal storage.

 However, you can also dump games using only a computer (only if an .ird file is available online for the decryption of the disc, details below), using select compatible Blu-ray drives.
 Not every Blu-ray drive will recognize PlayStation 3 games due to how data is formatted on the disc.
 Here's a compiled list of the known compatible Blu-ray drives that are capable of reading PlayStation game discs:

 • ASUS BC-12B1ST

 • Lite-ON DH-4O1S

 • Sony Optiarc BD 5300S

-You will need two different tools for dumping PlayStation 3 game discs from a Blu-ray drive:
+You will need two different tools for dumping PlayStation 3 game discs from a computer, using a Blu-ray drive:

 • PS3 ISO Patcher - By BlackDaemon